 Three of the most popular inventory management models are Economic Order Quantity (EOQ), Inventory Production Quantity, and ABC Analysis.

 Each of the inventory management models has an alternate way to deal with assisting you in knowing how much stock you ought to have available.
 Things you choose to utilize rely upon your business.

 Economic Order Quantity (EOQ)

 Best eCommerce traders and retail operators are driven by a prudent rationale to keep away from stockouts.
-Utilizing deterministic inventory management models – like the Economic Order Quantity (EOQ) model – will assist you with processing an ideal request amount that limits stock expenses (and keep away from the most dreaded part of eCommerce).
+Utilizing deterministic inventory management models – like the Economic Order Quantity (EOQ) model – will assist you with processing an ideal request amount that limits stock expenses (and keeps away from the most dreaded part of eCommerce).
 The EOQ is a recipe that figures the most prudent number of things a business should request to limit costs and boost esteem when reloading stock.

 EOQ = 2DS/C